csc-training/geocomputing_course/materials/installations.md

 * We will install `lastools` based on [pydo's lastools Docker image](https://hub.docker.com/r/pydo/lastools).
 * We use the `projappl` disk, which is the best place for software installations.
+* Lastools is in Puhti already available, also as newer Linux-native installation.

 > [!IMPORTANT]
 > In these scripts `project_200xxxx` has been used as example project name.
 Change the project name to your own CSC project name.